imprakhartripathi/Sculptor/packages/cli/README.md

 ### Controller generation

 What it does:
-- In decorator mode, writes `*.controller.ts`
+- Writes `*.controller.ts` by default
-- In functional mode, writes `*.route.ts` and `*.route.handler.ts`
+- Pass `--functional` or `--with-routes` to also write paired `*.route.ts` and `*.route.handler.ts` files
-- In hybrid mode, writes both controller and functional files
+- In functional-first app flows, the paired functional route files are the standard route shape

 Examples:
 ```bash